splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/get-started.rst

 To instrument your .NET application, follow these steps:

 #.
 Check compatibility and requirements.
-See :ref:`dotnet-requirements`.
+See :ref:`dotnet-otel-requirements`.
 #.
 Instrument your .NET application.
-See :ref:`instrument-dotnet-applications`.
+See :ref:`instrument-dotnet-otel-applications`.
 #.
 Configure your instrumentation.
-See :ref:`advanced-dotnet-configuration`.
+See :ref:`advanced-dotnet-otel-configuration`.